Pomax/use-models-for-data/README.md

 }
 ```

 Is that more work than working with a plain object?
 Absolutely.
-But at least the syntax is about as low friction as I can make it.
+But at least it's a one time action, and the syntax is about as low friction as I can make it.
 You need a string?
 Say you need a string.
 Need a number?
 Say you need a number.
+Need something complicated?
+Define another class that extends Model and use that as your field.

 If fact, we can take things one step further and add some metadata to describe our model: